weiks/quarters-docs/docs/sdk/unity.md

 - Added simple authorization in editor
 - Refresh and access token are handled during Authorization
 - Added GetUserDetails API call with refreshing access token if expired

-Known issues:
-- QuartersInit App ID and App key aren't serialised into Unity scene - fixed in 0.2.0

 #####